alexeevivan/alexeevivan/README.md

 ## About me:

-I'm a beginner Software Engineer, that started after 8 years of experience at the F&B
+I'm a beginner Software Engineer, who's started after 8 years of experience at the travel and hospitality industry

 ## Languages and Tools: